FusionCache/docs/docs/keyvalue.md

 This caches the three objects, each has an ObjectID (`_oid`) which are returned.

+Fusion only returns each object's OID, so we don't know which OID relates to which stored object.

+We could have sent an individual `STORE` for each but for this example we don't need.
+Our app may store these on initial logon so they are available when required.

 ### Check Indexes
 We can confirm there are three index entries for the `kv` class: